StarsoftAnalysis/brandysnap/README.markdown

 Features
 --------

-* Does (nearly) everything via rsync, which means that either the source or the destination can be 'remote' (i.e. accessed via SSH or similar).
+* It does everything via rsync, which means that either the source or the destination can be 'remote' (i.e. accessed via SSH or similar).
 That also means that, if root access is required, it only has to be granted specifically for rsync, not for the whole of brandysnap.